skbwu/Python-MAGI/README.md

 Please contact [skylerw@stanford.edu](skylerw@stanford.edu) if you have any comments, suggestions, or concerns.

-**Special appreciation to Nithin Kavi (Harvard '24) and Alexandru Lopotenco (Stanford Statistics) for his assistance working with PyPI.*
+**Special appreciation to Nithin Kavi (Harvard '24) and Alexandru Lopotenco (Stanford Statistics) for their technical assistance.*